Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 Corresponding to the modern constellation *Grus*.

-The mount of the Great White Planet.
+The crane mount of Tai Bai Jin Xing, the Chinese deity of Venus.

 ##### White-Spotted Snake Monster